Contact us

 DISCLAIMER :

-Before making any investment decision, please review the details of the documentation for the service or product being considered, including any associated risks, and consult your legal and tax advice.
-If the document is consulted by a French tax non-resident, he or she will have to ensure with his or her legal and tax advisors that he or she complies with the legal and regulatory provisions of the jurisdiction concerned.
-It is not intended for distribution in the United States, or to a U.S. tax resident, or to any person or jurisdiction for which such distribution would be restricted or unlawful.
+Before making any investment decision, please review the detailed documentation of the service or product considered, notably the information related to associated risks, and consult your legal and tax advisors.
+If the content is accessed by a non-French tax resident, they must ensure with their legal and tax advisors that they comply with the legal and regulatory provisions of the relevant jurisdiction.
+It is not intended to be distributed in the United States, nor to a US tax resident, nor to any person or in any jurisdiction where such distribution would be restricted or illegal.